 For the initial call-off awards, the mini-competition process will be run by WCC's Corporate Procurement for all three authorities including the use of electronic procurement where appropriate.
-The process will allow for a phased implementation whereby different authorities and services will join at different points between August 2013 and January 2014.
+The process will allow for a phased implementation should this be appropriate whereby different authorities and services can join at different points commencing January 2014.